Advice for motivating WFH call center agents

 3. Turn sales into a game

-Gamifying the sales process can also motivate call center agents.
-This is a competitive field, and upping the stakes with some friendly rivalry can go a long way.
-The possibilities are endless, from battling it out for the highest customer satisfaction metrics to keeping score on connection rates, call lengths, wrap time, lead conversion rates, and other call center KPIs.
+Gamify the sales process to encourage your agents to motivate each other.
+Adding some excitement and friendly competition among agents can go a long way.
+Plus, the competitive possibilities are endless, from battling it out for the highest customer satisfaction metrics to keeping score on connection rates, call lengths, wrap time, lead conversion rates, and other call center KPIs.

 4. Make time for virtual team building